ianrandmckenzie/crossing_my_gaping_chasm/useful/advice.md

 ### Scripture vs. Experience

 You do not need to believe in [god] to verify for yourself the physical and emotional sensations & healing produced from exploring what religions sometimes attribute to the divine.
 Keep an open mind and use your body as your scientific instrument for measuring this phenomena.

+## Business Ownership

+### Be Aware of the 'Cycle of Success'
+1. Naive optimism
+2. Informed pessimism
+3. Valley of despair
+4. Informed optimism